 This article is about face-to-face presentations in office and hybrid modes of work.
 Time is tight for senior executives – even tighter than in the past, due to COVID-19 ramifications.
-Executives are extremely busy and have to make many decisions under great time pressure.
-They are not going to wait patiently while you make a nicely detailed presentation.
+They are extremely busy and have to make many decisions under great time pressure.
+They are not going to let you make nicely detailed presentations leading to a neat conclusion of your case.
 Therefore, your presentations needs to be tightly structured.
 You need to stick to the key points and not get caught up in detail.
 You need to solve a significant business problem or create a clear opportunity with a strong call to action if it is going to stand out.
 Read in this article how you can make persuasive presentations to senior executives.

 In fact, you should reserve the last 50% of your time for questions.
 While that seems like an outsize chunk, it can be the most valuable part of your talk.
 Rapid-fire, blunt questions are a sign that executives are interested in and testing the angles of your idea.
 The more questions you receive, the better the presentation.
 [As long as they aren’t picking your ideas to pieces!]

-C-Suite executives are very sensitive about their own turf.
-They are thinking, “What does this mean for me?
-Do I lose out on anything if this goes ahead?”
+In my experience, C-Suite executives are very sensitive about their own turf.
+They are thinking, “What does this mean for me?”
 If your proposal has any potential to reduce an executive’s power or budget, they are likely to become an immediate problem, throwing up objections intended to protect their turf.
-Therefore, you need to think beforehand if any of these decision makers may perceive your proposal as a threat or a poor reflection on them in some way.
-Aim to highlight that your recommendations will be readily funded (with minimal cost to their own budget) and how your proposal will benefit the organization.
+Therefore, you need to think beforehand if any of the attendees may perceive your proposal as a threat or a poor reflection on them in some way.
+Aim to show that your recommendations will be readily funded (with minimal cost to their own budget) and how your proposal will benefit the organization.

-Below, I explain more about making persuasive presentations to senior executives.
+Below, I explain how to make persuasive presentations to senior executives.
 You can also read some more helpful advice in my article, “Internal presentations are vital to your career.”